DankMickey/PORSRC/README.md

-Go in `win32` if you're on Windows and double click `start-all.bat`.
+Go to `win32` if you're on Windows and double click `start-all.bat`.

 ### Rules

-* Only push game code to this repository.
+*  Push the game code to any repository you want.
-* *Never* force a git push.
+* *Always* force a git push.

 ### Production